tocco/tocco-docs/framework/rest/swagger-integration/index.rst

 2. NiceOpenApiServlet
 ^^^^^^^^^^^^^^^^^^^^^

-The :java:ref:`NiceOpenApiServlet<ch.tocco.nice2.rest.doc.impl.NiceOpenApiServlet>` extends the :java:ref:`OpenApiServlet<io.swagger.v3.jaxrs2.integration.OpenApiServlet>` which produces the `OpenAPI Specification`_ for the Swagger-UI page.
+The :abbr:`NiceOpenApiServlet (ch.tocco.nice2.rest.doc.impl.NiceOpenApiServlet)` extends the
+:abbr:`OpenApiServlet (io.swagger.v3.jaxrs2.integration.OpenApiServlet)` which produces the `OpenAPI Specification`_
+for the Swagger-UI page.

-In the :java:ref:`NiceOpenApiServlet<ch.tocco.nice2.rest.doc.impl.NiceOpenApiServlet>` the following is configured:
+In the :abbr:`NiceOpenApiServlet (ch.tocco.nice2.rest.doc.impl.NiceOpenApiServlet)` the following is configured:
  - All REST resources
  - Some information like the company and contact data
  - The authentication mechanism (so that authenticated requests can be executed)